Although the words "Wicca" and "Wiccan" are

 common.
 Even the term "Christian" is defined differently by

-various groups.
-The sentence: "Ann was raised a Roman Catholic but
+"Ann was raised a Roman Catholic, but

-became a Christian later in life" might be quite understandable to an
+This might be quite understandable to an

-Evangelical Christian, but wholly confusing and probably quite insulting and
+evangelical Christian, but wholly confusing and probably quite insulting and

+distressing to a Catholic.
 There is no right or wrong definition in these cases.
 Groups simply assign

 very different meanings to the same English words.
 The sentence: "Wicca

-Satanism, as viewed by Satanists, etc.:
+Satanism, as viewed by Satanists, etc.:Satanism consists of one main faith

 a living entity.
 Their prime symbol is the Sigil of Baphomet.
 This is

-(5-pointed star with one point downward and two up).
+a goat's head, drawn within an inverted pentagram (5-pointed star with one point downward and two up).
 It is surrounded by a

 Aleister Crowley: "Do what thou wilt shall be the whole of the Law."